 Buy Microsoft’s customized adapters.
 At $40 apiece, Microsoft’s stylish adapters contain the correct jack for your Surface on one end, and a VGA or HDMI port on the other.
-Buy the adapter you need, and then plug in your own standard VGA or HDMI cable.
+Buy the adapter you need and then plug in your own standard VGA or HDMI cable.

 If you already have a cable that fits into the video port on either your Surface or your monitor, head to Amazon, Newegg, or your local electronics store to buy an adapter for the cable’s other end.
-For example, an adapter can turn a standard HDMI plug into a microHDMI plug that fits into a Surface with Windows RT.
+For example, an adapter can turn a standard HDMI plug into a micro-HDMI plug that fits into a Surface RT or Surface 2.

 Depending on the variety of external monitors you plan to connect to your Surface, you may need to collect several types of cables or adapters.

-Make your monitor recognize your Surface
+Making your monitor recognize your Surface

 Make sure your Surface is turned on and set to Duplicate mode, so your Surface sends a constant video signal to your monitor.
-When you see the Surface’s screen on the monitor, you’ll know you found the right combination.
+When you see the Surface’s screen on the monitor, you’ll know you’ve found the right combination.